 Well, we have covered already a few of them.
 Enough to convince anyone that this is not a good idea to send money to these guys behind the Bixinfinance.

-As a Honk Kong-based company, they need a license from the regulator SFC in Hong Kong.
+As a Hong Kong-based company, they need a license from the regulator SFC in Hong Kong.
 Otherwise, they can’t operate legally.

-There is not a sign of Bixinfinance within the SFC website.
+There is no sign of Bixinfinance on the SFC website.

 In other words, Bixinfinance is not registered with the SFC.